 "No. Hey, this is Boss Sanpei's territory, isn't it?
 We can't go at that assassin ourselves, but if we tell him, he might be willing to part with a little reward for the information.
 What do you think?"

 "Do you want your cut or not?
 Come on, let's pay a little visit to the yakuza."

 The rurouni's sword was made with the blade backwards.
-His son knew this, and held the sword as special because of the many lessons his father had taught him over it.
+His son knew this and held the sword as special because of the many lessons his father had taught him about it.
 This sword was used to protect.

 It didn't seem like it was very hard, at first thought, to have a heart that wished to protect.
 But every time he told his father, "I want to be like you, Daddy," the rurouni would only smile sadly and say, "No. Be better than Daddy."

 How was it possible to be better than his father?

 The boy hugged the unsheathed blade to his chest, keenly feeling how small his hands were, and how heavy the sakabato was.
 For the first time, the boy began to understand why his father sometimes looked like he was carrying something very heavy indeed.
 The need to protect, how heavy a burden it could be.

 He leaned toward his father, placed one of his too-small hands on the rurouni's forehead.
 He burned with fever, his body fighting the poison that had also taken down that false hokashi.
 The child wondered if that bad man was dead.
 The part of him that was angry for what had happened to his father wanted to hope so, but the part of him that wanted to obey his father couldn't.